Navigating the UI

 Sidebar

-Project Selector
+Project selector

 - Run — execution control, active stories, gate approvals

-- Audit — on-demand codebase quality scanner for gaps, risks, and improvements
+- Audit — on-demand codebase quality scanner

 - Activity — global activity feed with filters (project, category, actor)

-- Knowledge — project knowledge base (vault)
+- Knowledge — project knowledge base (vault): architecture, learnings, audit reports

 - Teams — team management and invitations

-- Settings — app-wide and per-project configuration
+- Settings — app-wide configuration

-Task Indicator
+Task indicator

-Page Layouts
+Key Page Layouts

 Planning Dashboard